AriFordsham/GHCWiki/commentary/compiler/hsc-main.md

 - The same, tidied Core program is now fed to the Back End.
 First there is a two-stage conversion from `CoreSyn` to [GHC's intermediate language, StgSyn](commentary/compiler/stg-syn-type).

   - The first step is called **CorePrep**, a Core-to-Core pass that puts the program into A-normal form (ANF).
 In ANF, the argument of every application is a variable or literal; more complicated arguments are let-bound.
 Actually `CorePrep` does quite a bit more: there is a detailed list at the top of the file [compiler/coreSyn/CorePrep.lhs](/trac/ghc/browser/ghc/compiler/coreSyn/CorePrep.lhs).
-  - The second step, **CoreToStg**, moves to the `StgSyn` data type (the code is in \[GhcFile(compiler/stgSyn/CoreToStg.lhs)?\].
+  - The second step, **CoreToStg**, moves to the `StgSyn` data type (\[GhcFile(compiler/stgSyn/CoreToStg.lhs)?\].
 The output of CorePrep is carefully arranged to exactly match what `StgSyn` allows (notably ANF), so there is very little work to do.
 However, `StgSyn` is decorated with lots of redundant information (free variables, let-no-escape indicators), which is generated on-the-fly by `CoreToStg`.

 - Next, the **[Code Generator](commentary/compiler/code-gen)** converts the STG program to a `C--` program.
 The code generator is a Big Mother, and lives in directory [compiler/codeGen](/trac/ghc/browser/ghc/compiler/codeGen)

 - Now the path forks again:

   - If we are generating GHC's stylised C code, we can just pretty-print the `C--` code as stylised C ([compiler/cmm/PprC.hs](/trac/ghc/browser/ghc/compiler/cmm/PprC.hs))
   - If we are generating native code, we invoke the native code generator.
-This is another Big Mother, and lives in [compiler/nativeGen](/trac/ghc/browser/ghc/compiler/nativeGen).
+This is another Big Mother ([compiler/nativeGen](/trac/ghc/browser/ghc/compiler/nativeGen)).
   - If we are generating LLVM code, we invoke the LLVM code generator.
-This is a reasonably simple code generator and lives in [compiler/llvmGen](/trac/ghc/browser/ghc/compiler/llvmGen).
+This is a reasonably simple code generator ([compiler/llvmGen](/trac/ghc/browser/ghc/compiler/llvmGen)).

 # The Diagram